 - Professional Practice 100% - Measures an SSP's professional growth on five expectations that consist of mastery of expertise in their profession.

 Team Leads and Central Supervisors

 SSP Team Leads are expert practitioners who lead a team of SSPs in his or her discipline to develop their ability to effectively deliver services and support the whole child.
 SSP Team Leads oversees the full growth and performance system process for each SSP on his/her team.
-SSP Team Leads are responsible for coaching, supporting, observing and evaluating SSPs throughout the school year.
-For 2018-19 we have 22 Team Leads across our SSP teams (Deaf & Hard of Hearing Itinerants and Audiologists, Occupational Therapists and Physical Therapists, School Nurses, School Psychologists and School Social Workers, Speech & Language Pathologists and Teachers of the Visually Impaired and Orientation & Mobility Specialists) and department managers who also serve in the Team Lead role.
-Team Leads are all coached and evaluated by the department manager.
+SSP Team Leads and department managers are responsible for coaching, supporting, observing and evaluating SSPs throughout the school year.
+For 2020-21 we have 28 Team Leads across our SSP teams (Audiologists, Deaf & Hard of Hearing Itinerants, Educational Interpreters, ECSE/SPED Itinerant Teachers, Occupational Therapists/Physical Therapists, School Counselors, School Nurses, School Psychologists/Social Workers, Speech Language Pathologists, Teachers of the Visually Impaired/Orientation & Mobility Specialists.)
+Team Leads are coached and evaluated by the department manager or their designee.